How to Help Birds Be Safe from Cats

 Does the exact number of birds killed really matter?
 It's a very large a number, whatever it is--and it looks preventable.
 Cats can be indoors only; they can be walked on a leash, or let outside in a "catio" enclosure apart from birds.
 Or, there are devices to reduce the toll, such as the Birdsbesafe collar cover.

 The number of birds killed by owned domestic cats is accurately described here: Jury Still Out on Whether Cats are Killers But Prison is in the Cards by Mike Calver, PhD, Murdoch University in Western Australia.
 He is a recognized expert on the topic and he has published quite a number of scientific articles on cat-bird predation based on his field work.
 This article summarizes the problem well, and it includes this paragraph:

 "Regardless of the controversy, owners who wish to reduce predation by their cats have plenty of options.
 Collar-worn predation deterrents may be the solution for free-roaming pet cats.
 They include the old staple of a bell on the collar, electronic devices that chime at short intervals or when a cat pounces, coloured ruffs around the collar that warn birds away and flaps of material called pounce protectors that interfere with paw-eye coordination when the cat pounces."

-Update: Another article about cats and birds is here, in Conservation Magazine, and it discusses some of the problems with prior studies and numbers.
+Updates and Other Articles: Another article about cats and birds is here, in Conservation Magazine, and it discusses some of the problems with prior studies and numbers.